swapnildavangave/upycode/README.md

 # upycode
-Ready to use python3 development docker container.
+Ready to use python3 development with vscode docker container.

 ## Prequesits
   - Docker